Writing

 The Homerids

 If you are a traditional professional singer you may have an apprentice who follows you around from performance to performance, carrying your lyre for you and trying to pick up the technique of epic singing by listening to many performances.
 This is not a very efficient method of learning and you probably cannot have more than one or two such apprentices in a lifetime.
-They will know the "formulas", the storylines and the technique of performing them before an audience but they will not know your composition by heart.
-The idea that a person could learn it by heart by just listening to performances seems rather farfetched to me.
-So, what to do if you are a not-so-traditional world-famous singer who composed a monumental work, setting afire the people's enthusiasm wherever you go, inspiring young men to come to seek you out because they want to learn this?
+They will know the "formulas", the storylines and the technique of performing them before an audience but they will not know your songs by heart.
+The idea that a person could learn by heart an Iliad-sized song by just listening to performances seems rather farfetched to me, even if archaic people had a much better trained memory than we do.

 You start a school.
 You find a place out of the way of population centers but easily reachable and there you receive them and teach them your songs.
 For this you need a written copy.
 Without that even a voice of bronze will not be strong enough to keep singing the songs to them.
 So first you will have to teach them to read and write using your own poems.
 This works both ways, for your pupils can then help you with the major task of writing down the complete poems.
 Several problems have to be solved: what to write on (cow- and sheepskin? see Hdt.
 5.58, possibly also Il 17.389-93), what to write with (a carefully shaped pen of olive wood, its point hardened in the fire?
 Od 9.319-) and what to use for ink.
+All this may give you the reputation of being the world's first schoolmaster and, since they do not know your real name, the nickname "Phoenix" because of the Phoenician letters you are always occupied with.

 view of Volissos harbour